-Essential oils in herbs have been found to have an anti-inflammatory function by inhibiting the enzyme cyclooxygenase (COX), which mediates inflammatory cascade reaction inside the human body.
-The enzyme-inhibiting effect of essential oils in herbs makes it a valuable remedy for symptomatic relief in individuals with inflammatory health problems such as rheumatoid arthritis, osteoarthritis, and inflammatory bowel conditions like ulcerative colitis.
+The essential oils within herbs exhibit anti-inflammatory properties by inhibiting the enzyme cyclooxygenase (COX), which plays a pivotal role in the body's inflammatory responses.
+This inhibition makes essential oils from herbs valuable for providing relief from symptoms in individuals with inflammatory conditions like rheumatoid arthritis, osteoarthritis, and inflammatory bowel diseases such as ulcerative colitis.

-Many novel compounds in the healthy herbs have been found to reduce blood sugar levels in people with diabetes.
+Several novel compounds found in healthy herbs have demonstrated the ability to lower blood sugar levels in individuals with diabetes.

-Curcumin, together with other antioxidants in the turmeric, has been found to have anti-amyloid and anti-inflammatory properties.
-Thus, it is thought to be effective in preventing or at least delaying the onset of Alzheimer's disease.
+Curcumin, in conjunction with other antioxidants found in turmeric, possesses anti-amyloid and anti-inflammatory properties.
+This suggests its potential in preventing or delaying the onset of Alzheimer's disease.

-The volatile oils, vitamins, and antioxidants in the herbs have cytotoxicity action against prostate, pancreatic, colon, endometrial cancer cells.
+The volatile oils, vitamins, and antioxidants within herbs exhibit cytotoxic effects against cancer cells in the prostate, pancreas, colon, and endometrium.

 Here are some serving tips:

-Chopped, fresh herb leaves can impart richness to the vegetable as well as fruit salads.
+Diced fresh herb leaves can add depth to both vegetable and fruit salads.

-Along with other spicy items, selective healthy herbs are being used to enhance the flavor and taste of vegetable, chicken, fish and lean meat dishes.
+In addition to other flavorful ingredients, certain nutritious herbs are employed to elevate the taste and aroma of vegetable, chicken, fish, and lean meat dishes.

 1. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.